OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### User Resets Password

 Once the user is validated through the provided token or code, they should reset their password to a new secure one.
-In order to secure this last step, the measures should be taken:
+In order to secure this step, the measures that should be taken are:

 - Validate that a secure password policy is in place.
 - The user should confirm the password they set by writing it twice.